HISTOPLASMOSIS UPDATE—from VDS

 No—for reasons cited above.
 The lesions are non-specific in nature.
 They include lymphadenopathy, splenomegaly, hepatomegaly, and granulomas that occur irregularly in lungs, intestines, liver, spleen, and elsewhere.
 Pathologic confirmation of the disease is best accomplished by having a complete necropsy procedure and appropriate histopathology.
 These must be conducted by a pathologist at a veterinary diagnostic laboratory.
 If submission of the entire animal to a diagnostic laboratory is not possible, call the laboratory.
 Speak with a pathologist about appropriate sample selection and submission.

 Since histoplasmosis affects animals, birds, and humans, does a dog or cat diagnosed with the disease have zoonotic implications?
 How about for the owner/family (or attending veterinarian)?

 No—humans commonly get the disease via aerosol transmission from contaminated soil, as do animals.
 There is no animal to-human-transmission, or animal-to-animal transmission.
 Both humans and animals that are immunocompromised for some reason are more “at risk” for this disease.

 Is there an effective treatment for histoplasmosis?

-According to the Merck Manual, Itraconazole (10 mg/kg/day) is the treatment of choice for disseminated histoplasmosis in dogs and cats.
+According to the Merck Manual, Itraconazole (10 mg/kg/day) is the treatment of choice.
+This is for disseminated histoplasmosis in both dogs and cats.
 Ketaconazole @ 10-15 mg/kg BID for 4-6 mo. may be effective in early or mild cases in dogs.
 For severe cases, concurrent treatment with Amphotericin B is suggested.
 Recurrence is commonly seen in severe cases, even after protracted treatment; as such, prognosis is always guarded with this disease.